imitablerabbit/lwjgl-engine/README.md

 ##To Do:##
 - Add support for VBO indexing
-- Create a folder for ways in which you can use the engine (demos)
-  - Create a millenium falcon that will fly around the screen

 ##Change Log:##
-- Added an interface for default run method for every entity type, to create a new method for the entity call the setAction(Action a) method with a new lambda function as a parameter
+- Added an interface for default run method for every entity type, to create a new method for the entity call the setAction(Action a) method with a new lambda function as a parameter.
 - Camera:
   - Allow the camera to look at a specific point in world space
   - Allow the camera to look in a specific direction